atharva-sardar02/gauntlet-collabcanvas-week-1/PRD.md

 - Objects cannot be placed or moved outside boundaries (5000x5000px)
 - Drag operations stop at boundary edges
+- Canvas starts centered at (2500, 2500) for new users
-- Visual edge indicators (subtle border or shading) - optional but nice to have
+- Visual edge indicators: subtle gray border at canvas edges

+**Performance Targets:**

+- Can handle at least 500 rectangles without performance degradation
+- No hard limit on shape count (performance testing target, not enforced limit)
+- Graceful performance degradation if exceeding 500 shapes

 **Success Criteria:**

 - Canvas feels responsive and smooth
 - No lag during pan/zoom operations
-- Can handle at least 500 rectangles without performance degradation
+- Maintains 60 FPS with 500+ shapes on canvas
 - Objects are constrained within canvas boundaries

 ### 3. Shape Creation & Manipulation